vcflib/bio-vcf/doc/GTEx_reduce.md

     Percent of CPU this job got: 44%
     Elapsed (wall clock) time (h:mm:ss or m:ss): 19:48.18

-which is similar (wc maxing out at 100% CPU).
+(wc is maxing out at 100% CPU).
 The original VCF contains 11.5 million SNPs (88 GB uncompressed VCF) and our filter rendered 4676425 SNPs.
 The number of SNPs we have now is about 4.5 million (40% of the total).

 Adding the imputation filter (so not allowing a large percentage of SNPs being calculated) reduces the file with